Identify Your Ideal Customer Profile (ICP)

 50% -10% 1:1 At Risk 0

-Please note, you can have more than one ICP.
+You can have more than one ICP.
 This may be necessary if you offer more than one product or service that focuses on solving different pain points.

-Here is an example of what your completed ICP might look like:
+Here's an example of what your completed ICP might look like:

 Back to Top